J. J. Jones (wide receiver)

-JaNardreon Quonshun "J. J." Jones, (born December 6, 1992) is an American former professional football wide receiver and return specialist.
+JaNardreon Quonshun "J. J." Jones, (born December 6, 1992) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football for the West Georgia Wolves.

 College career

 Jones began his collegiate career at Itawamba Community College as a walk-on.
 He transferred to West Georgia for his final two years of collegiate eligibility.
 As a redshirt senior, Jones caught 24 passes for 274 yards and two touchdowns and returned 28 punts for 293 yards and a touchdown.